pownjs/leaks/README.md

 # Pown Leaks

-Pown Leaks is an active database of regular expressions that help you search for leaks, such as passwords, keys, tokens and other sensitive strings in files.
+Pown Leaks is a comprehensive database of regular expressions that help you search for leaks, such as passwords, keys, tokens and other sensitive strings in files.

 ## Credits